-5. Discussion
+V. DISCUSSION

 This paper presented a new theory for computation.
-We postulated memory as a conditional phenomenon exploiting the model of 24-causal relations in Buddhist theory of mind.
+We postulated memory as a conditional phenomenon, and exploited the model of 24-causal relations in Buddhist theory of mind.
 New memory named as tactics memory which consists of set of strategies those capable of executing complex programs in the main memory has been proposed.
+Since this tactics memory consists of set of strategies which drive processing and is maintained as a conditional phenomenon, this is different from the existing memories such as cache or registers.

-A subset of relations extracted from the above mentioned 24-causal relations have been used to define the tactics memory.
-The causal relation conascence, processing the clusters of related things together provides the basis for the entire work.
+A subset of relations extracted from the above mentioned 24-causal relations have been used to define the tactics memory and to describe how the elements of a typical process, model with status created, waiting, ready, running and exit.
+The causal relation co-nascence, processing the clusters of related things together provided the basis for the entire work.

 Finally a formal model of the tactics memory has been presented with the details of its implementation.
 It is pointed out that tactics memory can be implemented both as software or a hardware solution.

-At present we are in the process of implementing and doing experiments over the tactics memory as a software solution towards a new theory for computation.
-We believe that with this model we will be able to improve the performance of the computer.
+At present, based on the mentioned implementation details, we are in the process of implementing the tactics memory as a software solution using the functional programming language Haskell, towards a new theory for computation.
+While struggling with this implementation process, we are more reading about the process calculus for shaping the model.

+ACKNOWLEDGMENT

+This research paper was financially supported by a reputed software company, CodeGen, 29, Braybrooke Street, Colombo 02, Sri Lanka.
+We express our sincere gratitude to Dr.Harsha Subasinghe, CEO and Chief System Architect, and Surendra Perera, Manager Administration, CodeGen for granting us this financial support and Mr. Viraj Dayaratne, former Senior

+Software Engineer, CodeGen for coordinating us with CodeGen.